dondealban/tutorial-qgis-maxent/README.md

 # A Short Species Distribution Modeling Tutorial
-This repository contains a short tutorial for learning species distribution modeling for conservation applications using Quantum GIS and MaxEnt in half a day.
+This repository contains a short tutorial for learning species distribution modeling for conservation applications using Quantum GIS, R, and MaxEnt in half a day.
 I prepared this documentation for the skills training sessions during the lab retreat of the [Applied Plant Ecology Lab](https://www.appliedplantecology.org), Department of Biological Sciences, National University of Singapore held on 25-28 September 2017 in Malacca, Malaysia.

 ## Table of Contents